Jet Force Gemini (Nintendo 64)

 But at that moment I realized those dunes weren’t the forever fields of Hyrule.
 They weren’t the warp pipe riddled wonderlands of the Mushroom Kingdom.
 Once the novelty is gone, the world a game creates is left to stand on its own, and there’s nothing endearing or engaging about the cold wastelands of Jet Force Gemini.
 They don’t have any lasting appeal -- a return trip will too often leave you feeling as empty as your lifebar.
 With all the well-documented faults it had to begin with, it simply doesn’t hold its own anymore; if you have fond memories of this one, keep them that way.

-If you enjoyed this Jet Force Gemini review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Jet Force Gemini review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!